-Sharifah Alhinai meets with H.E.
-Omar Saif Ghobash, Ambassador of the UAE to France and author of bestselling book Letters to a Young Muslim, to find out more about his writing process, his source of inspiration, his next book, and more.
+Sharifah Alhinai speaks to H.E.
+Omar Saif Ghobash, Ambassador of the UAE to Russia, and author of bestselling book Letters to a Young Muslim, to find out more about his writing process, his source of inspiration, his next book, and more.

 What is your writing routine like?
 Do you have a special place you like to write in or certain time of day?